Colombian Migrant Visa (Type M)

 Can my family join me in Colombia if I hold an M visa?
 How do I apply for dependent visas for them?

-Yes, dependents such as spouses, permanent partners, and children under 25 can apply for beneficiary visas.
-The application typically requires proof of the relationship and the primary visa holder's valid visa.
+Yes, spouses, permanent partners, and children under 25 can apply for beneficiary visas.
+The application requires proof of relationship (e.g., marriage or partnership certificate) and a copy of the primary visa holder's valid M visa.

 Is it mandatory to have health insurance while on an M visa in Colombia?